 Before acting, governor must give 30 days notice (including statement of reasons) to Secretary of State, judge, prosecuting attorney, sheriff, and, if applicable, the victim. § 16-93-207(a)(1).
 A failure to give proper notice renders grant void.
 Id at (a)(2).
 If Governor does not act on a Board recommendation within 240 days, application deemed denied.
 If an application is denied by the Governor in writing, applicant must wait four years from time of original application before reapplying; if denial by inaction, applicant may reapply immediately. § 16-93-207(c).

-Pardons are processed by the Board at monthly hearings, and acted on by the governor on a regular basis.
-Since 2004, between 400 and 500 pardon applications have been received each year, of which between 20% and 30% have been granted.
-In 2015, the Board recommended about 25 pardons to the governor each month.
-See http://www.paroleboard.arkansas.gov/past-recommendations/.
-As of October, 2016, Governor Asa Hutchinson has granted over 120 pardons since taking office in 2015.
-See http://governor.arkansas.gov/clemency-extraditions.
+Pardons are processed by the Board at monthly hearings, and acted on by the governor on a regular monthly basis.
+Since 2004, between 400 and 500 pardon applications have been received each year, of which about 100 are granted.
+As of March 2020, Governor Asa Hutchinson had granted more than 500 pardons since taking office in January 2015.
+The governor’s monthly press releases announcing his intention to pardon are at https://governor.arkansas.gov/our-office/clemency-and-extraditions/.
 Governor Beebe (2007-2014) granted over 700 pardons during his tenure (many without restoring firearms, and some restoring firearms only).
-While sentence commutations in recent years have occasionally given rise to controversy and legislative limits on the pardon power, no similar concerns have been expressed about post-sentence pardons, with one conspicuous exception.3 In July of 2004, Governor Huckabee was reported to have pardoned a total of 567 persons since taking office in 1996.
+While sentence commutations in recent years have occasionally given rise to controversy and legislative limits on the pardon power, no similar concerns have been expressed about post-sentence pardons, with one conspicuous exception.3 In July of 2004, Governor Huckabee was reported to have pardoned a total of 567 persons in his eight years in office (1996-2004).
 See Bob McCord, “Huckabee’s Pardons,” Arkansas-Times (July 29, 2004), http://www.arktimes.com/arkansas/huckabees-pardons/Content?oid=948418.
 He granted another 200 pardons after that time.

 Counsel for Clemency and Corrections